BTx123/BTx123.github.io/_posts/2017-06-06-site-updated-again.md

 {% include image.html
     img=page.img
-    title="this is just an update for the site &mdash; image not found placeholders" caption="this is just an update for the site &mdash; image not found placeholders" %}
+    alt="this is just an update for the site &mdash; image not found placeholders" caption="this is just an update for the site &mdash; image not found placeholders" %}